berkshelf/berkshelf/_includes/index.md

 > A Berksfile.lock will also be created.
 Add this to version control if you want to ensure that
 > other developers (or your build server) will use the same versions of all cookbook dependencies.

+### Managing an existing Cookbook

+If you already have a cookbook and it's not managed by Berkshelf it's easy to get up and running.
+Just locate your cookbook and initialize it!

+    $ berks init ~/code/my_face-cookbook

+### Creating a new Cookbook

+Want to start a new cookbook for a new application or supporting application?

+    $ berks cookbook new_application

 ## The Berkshelf